Midnight Man (comics)

 Midnight Man (Anton Mogart) is a fictional character appearing in American comic books published by Marvel Comics.

 Anton Mogart appears in the Marvel Cinematic Universe series Moon Knight (2022), portrayed by Gaspard Ulliel.

 Publication history

 Midnight Man first appeared in Moon Knight #3 (January 1981), and was created by Doug Moench and Bill Sienkiewicz.

 The character subsequently appears in Moon Knight #9–10 (July–August 1981).

 Fictional character biography

-Midnight Man is an art thief whose name is derived from his thefts taking place at night.
-He is wealthy and steals items for the sake of owning them, not to gain money.
+Anton Mogart is an art thief also known as the Midnight Man due to his thefts taking place at night.
+He is wealthy and steals items for the sake of owning them rather than their monetary value.

-After battling Moon Knight, Mogart falls into a river and is carried into the sewers, where exposure to waste melts and deforms his face.
-He seeks revenge against Moon Knight before apparently being killed.
+During a theft spree in New York City, Mogart steals a rare Monet painting.
+He is confronted by Moon Knight and falls into a nearby river, where he is presumed to have drowned.
+The river's current carries Mogart into the sewers, where exposure to waste melts and deforms his face.
+Three days later, Mogart returns to his home and learns that his stolen goods have been recovered in his absence.
+Blaming Moon Knight for his troubles, Mogart vows vengeance.

-Following Mogart's death, his son Jeff Wilde succeeds him as Midnight Man and is later transformed into a cyborg by the Secret Empire's scientists.
+Later learning that he is dying from cancer, Mogart tracks down his illegitimate son Jeff Wilde and teaches him his skills, but begs him not to become a criminal like him.
+Mogart is killed in a subsequent battle with Moon Knight.
+Following Mogart's death, Wilde takes the alias Midnight and attempts to become the sidekick of Moon Knight, but instead ends up as a villain.